fletchjp/Arduino-TFT-display/README.md

 ## MCUFRIEND_clock

- This is the code for Figure 1 suing the MCUFRIEND_kbv library.
+ This is the code for Figure 1 using the MCUFRIEND_kbv library.